 It was supposed to be a simple weekend project.
 It was supposed to take an hour; two, tops.
 But then you got to the store and realized: there are ten billion showerheads, and they all look weird and fancy.

 Showerheads are the type of appliance you never think about until you do.
 Then, when you need one, you realize you’ve fallen into a hidden world of water pressure and sizing and functionality.
 Consider us your tour guide in that frightening new world.
-When you’re picking out a new showerhead, here’s what you should look at first.

 The National Pipe Thread size is standardized in the US.
 That means the fitting connecting a shower head to the “elbow” will almost always be the same size–½ inch NPT.
 You shouldn’t have to worry about a shower head fitting onto your shower elbow.